hbcbh1999/small-workflows/readme.md

 - [Commit Folders](commit-folders) - Search folders and commit changes inside the folders with commit message you like.
 - [Dash Profile Switcher](dash-profile-switch) - Search through your custom [Dash](https://kapeli.com/dash) profiles.
 - [Local host](local-host) - Open port that you specify at local host.
+- [Open with app](open-with-app) - File actions to quickly open file/folder in the application without going to `Open with...` menu.

 ## Workflow Augmentations
 Below are workflows that were not made by me, I just augmented them in my own way to make them 'better' (for me).
 Credit goes to the authors of these awesome workflows.